gravitational/careers/challenges/cloud/challenge.md

 ### Server

+* HTTP API to retrieve the replica count of a given Kubernetes Deployment
 * HTTP API to set the replica count of a given Kubernetes Deployment

 ### Automation

+* Ability to build the server conveniently in a Docker container
+* Ability to run the server conveniently
 * Ability to execute tests against a locally configured Kubernetes config

 ## Level 3

 ### Server

+* HTTP API to retrieve the replica count of a given Kubernetes Deployment
+* HTTP API to set the replica count of a given Kubernetes Deployment
 * HTTP API to get the list of available Deployments in the underlying Kubernetes cluster
 * HTTP health check verifying Kubernetes connectivity

 ### Automation

+* Ability to build the server conveniently in a Docker container
+* Ability to run the server conveniently
+* Ability to execute tests against a locally configured Kubernetes config
 * GitHub Actions for every commit
   * Ensuring the software builds
   * Ensuring the tests pass